bkleinen/bkleinen.github.io/ws2013/info1/labs/exercise-07.md

 ![Lotto](../images/lotto.jpg)
 <small class = "float-right">German Lotto Slip, [Foto by ReneS](http://www.flickr.com/photos/rene-germany/98668296)</small>

-This week’s lab work is intended give you practice using the Random class and HashMaps.
+This week's lab work is intended give you practice using the Random class and HashMaps.

 #### What to Bring to Lab